cchrischen/CUnnect/README.md

 # CUnnect
 CUnnect is a web app built with [React](https://react.dev/) and [Express](https://expressjs.com/) that allows users to connect with others by browsing and hosting events.
-The website is live [here](https://cunnect.fly.dev), but the backend does not work.
-Please run locally :).

 The website uses [Firebase](https://firebase.google.com/) to authenticate users and storing local data.
 The frontend utilizes [Material UI](https://mui.com/material-ui/) for design.